gofore/angular-basic-training/angular2-fundamentals/README.md

 }
 ```
 ---

-# Asynchronous and server-side communication
+# Asynchronous and Server-side Communication
 - Asynchronous is managed in Angular 2 by Observables (covered on advanced topics)
 - For AJAX requests, there is `Http` service with support for GET, POST, PUT, DELETE, HEAD and PATCH requests